 The Rutgers Scarlett Knights Rowing team is one of the most competitive in the nation and offers a variety of athletic scholarships if rowing is the way you’d like to enhance your college experience.

 Pensacola State College – Charter Fishing

-Located in sunny, Pensacola, FL, Penscola State College has an award-winning faculty who aggressively strive for student success.
-The college ranks in the top one hundred in the nation for number of associate degrees awarded and also provides a variety of athletics and student organizations.
+Located in sunny, Pensacola, FL, Pensacola State College has an award-winning faculty who aggressively strive for student success.
+The college ranks in the top one hundred in the nation for the number of associate degrees awarded and also provides a variety of athletics and student organizations.